ab-yusufi/lms_mern_hitesh/README.md

-# React Native Todo App
+# lms_mern_hitesh

-This is a full stack todo app using React Native.
-I have used Convex for backend
+This is Learning Management System I made during the course Web Development course of Hitesh Choudhary